 Which class should you play in Diablo 4?
 Here are the pros and cons of all the classes in D4

-- Necromancer, a summoner who controls skeletal armies and wields the power of blood and bone, returning from Diablo 2 and Diablo 3
+• Necromancer, a summoner who controls skeletal armies and wields the power of blood and bone.
+Necromancers feel very similar to their Diablo 3 variant, but play into their summoning role with the ability to customize (or sacrifice) their minions.

 So what class should you play in Diablo 4?
-Traditionally, when I advise players on what class they should play in Diablo, I try tp convince them to play my favorite class, the Barbarian.
-And though I am firmly convinced that if you choose to play Barbarian you will have an excellent time, frankly, any of the classes of Diablo 4 could provide you with a great experience.
+Traditionally, I try to convince you to play my favorite class, the Barbarian.
+And though I am firmly convinced you’ll have an excellent time playing a Barbarian, frankly, any of the classes of Diablo 4 could provide you with a great experience.

 The class you should play in Diablo 4 is the one that best matches your interests and has a playstyle that suits you — and the only way you’ll figure out which one that is would be to look at them all.
-Each class has a unique skillset and playstyle, and even a cursory look at the talent trees for Diablo 4 reveals an incredible variety of options for every class.
+Each class has a unique skillset and playstyle, and the new talent and paragon systems give them an incredible variety of options.
+Any class could be your new favorite.

-So let’s take a look at each of the classes in Diablo 4, their playstyle, and their unique features.
-(Or you could just play a Barbarian.
+So let’s take a look at each class in Diablo 4, its playstyle, and it unique features.
 Here’s what we know about all of the classes in Diablo 4.

 Barbarians in Diablo 4

-- Class resource: Fury, generated by attacking enemies but decays when out of combat
+• Class resource: Fury, which is generated by attacking enemies and decays when out of combat

 Playing a Barbarian: The Barbarian is fury unleashed, literally.
 They use Fury as a resource to generate the power for explosive attacks which let them carve their way through the battlefield.
 In Diablo 4, Barbarians are weaponmasters with the ability to wield more weapons than any other class, and swap fluidly between them depending on the skills they’re using.
 If you want to switch weapons as a Barbarian, just use an attack that requires a specific weapon type, and you’ll automatically grab the appropriate weapon to slash through your enemies.
-The Arsenal system is powerful and extremely fluid, and collecting weapons opens up more options for play — plus it’s fun.
+The Arsenal system is powerful and extremely fluid, and collecting weapons opens up more options for play as each weapon you collect has a different unique bonus — and eventually you can choose a bonus to equip all the time.
+Plus it’s fun.

 Barbarian lore: Barbarians are all about raw power, tapping into the aggression of their bloodline.
 In the game’s story, Barbarians were long set apart as the guardians of Mount Arreat and the Worldstone before the coming of Baal destroyed their way of life, and that destruction has left them a rootless people but even more in touch with that primal anger.

 Why to play a Barbarian: If you want to be a brutal close-quarters fighter, Barbarian is the class for you.
-Using a big hammer or mace to shatter the ground around them, switching to a pair of fast axes to carve up anything close, then finally bringing out the giant claymore to impale an enemy and rip it in half, Barbarians are powerful, in-your-face fighters.
+They can use a big hammer or mace to shatter the ground around them, switch to a pair of fast axes to carve up anything close, then finally bring out the giant claymore to impale an enemy and rip it in half.
+Barbarians are powerful, in-your-face fighters.

 Druids in Diablo 4

-- Class type: Hybrid, with ranged magic attacks, melee shapeshifting attacks, and pets
+• Class type: Hybrid, with magic, shapeshifting, and pets

-- Class resource: Spirit, generated by attacking enemies, but unlike Barbarians’ Fury, it doesn’t decay out of combat
+• Class resource: Spirit, which is generated by attacking enemies, but doesn’t decay out of combat

 Playing a Druid: Masters of natural power, Druids have more flexibility than any of the other classes.
-They can summon companion animals to fight alongside them, unleash the power of storm and rock do wreck havoc from afar, or transforming their very bodies into bestial forms to lash out against their enemies.
-The hybrid nature of the class lets them mix and match spellcasting, shapeshifting, and summoning — and at level 15, they can call on Spirit Animals to buff them and augment their specific playstyle.
+They can summon companion animals to fight alongside them, unleash the power of storm and rock wreck havoc from afar, or transform their very bodies into bestial forms to lash out against their enemies.
+The hybrid nature of the class lets them mix and match spellcasting, shapeshifting, and summoning — and at level 15, they can call on the spirits to augment their specific playstyle.
 Druids can be the ultimate hybrid or specialize in a specific area, depending on your talent selections.

 Druids can initially pick between focusing on ranged or melee elemental attacks, or building their shapeshifting power.
 They can add lightning damage to melee weapon attacks with Storm Strike, make the earth rise up against their enemies with Earth Spike, or shift into a Werewolf or Werebear to Claw or Maul their enemies.
 Each tier of skills continues this pattern, offering multiple playstyle options that let you specialize or be a jack of all trades.

-Why to play a Druid: Play a Druid if you want to call an unkindness of ravens to swarm an area, run into battle accompanied by fearsome wolves, transform into a half-bear giant to maul groups of foes, or call down lightning and hurl exploding boulders into the fray.
-This class is all about using the power of Sanctuary itself to lash out against the monsters that have so thoroughly abused it.
+Why to play a Druid: Play a Druid if you want to call an unkindness of ravens to swarm an area, run into battle accompanied by fearsome wolves, transform into a half-bear giant to maul groups of foes, or call down lightning and hurl exploding boulders into the fray… potentially all within a few seconds of one another.
+This ultra-versatile class is all about using the power of Sanctuary itself to lash out against the monsters that have so thoroughly abused it.

 Rogues in Diablo 4

-- Class resource: Energy, which regenerates over type
+• Class resource: Energy, which regenerates over time

 Playing a Rogue: The Rogue is a fragile but mobile class, with lots of tricks up its sleeves to stay out of trouble.
 They can specialize in melee or ranged attacks — or mix it up with some of both.
 Though they don’t have magical attacks in the traditional sense, they can imbue their weapons with cold (which slows and freezes enemies), poison (which applies a DOT), or shadow (which triggers an AOE on death).
 They also have a wide range of abilities to move across the battlefield, with the ability to leap backwards or dash away from danger — leaving traps behind them to lure enemies to their doom.